(New stuff after this important message)

 In addition, this Web site provides informed information on the human condition, which writers write about.
 Some of these articles are even helpful to individuals in their personal lives, as well as to writers creating works.
 This site also asks an important question: "What kind of world are we creating?" by including commentary on important issues of the day that are important to writers and others, particularly if it can help avoid disinformation, propaganda, and bias.
 Controversial topics are not avoided on this site.
 Children are overly protected from entry by Safe-surf ratings where needed.
 The Webutation.net score for this site is 100.
 The limited advertising on this site has yet to pay any of its expenses, which are carried by the author.

-Despite the difficulty, the Visual Writer Web site has again grown in visits, by providing articles that freely help writers become better writers.
+Despite the WOT rating, the Visual Writer Web site continues to grow in visits, by providing articles that freely help writers become better writers.
 People vote with their feet, and Google results serve the popularity purpose.
 Thank-you!
 Now back to the content:

 |Articles and Series with something for everyone